gregobad/craigslist-replication-code-and-data/README.md

 1. National Annenberg Election Survey (NAES) restricted data.
 These data are used in the analysis of self-reported newspaper reading (reported in Table 6(b)).
 [Visit the NAES home page to request access.](https://www.annenbergpublicpolicycenter.org/political-communication/naes/)

-1. Comscore web traffic panel.
+1. Comscore WRDS web traffic panel.
 These data are used in the analysis of visits to the Craigslist.org domain (Figure 4).
-Contact `zzz@comscore.com` for licensing inquiries.
+Visit https://wrds-www.wharton.upenn.edu/pages/about/data-vendors/comscore/ for licensing inquiries.